 - Nausea relief drugs can aid patients who suffer from nausea and vomiting alongside their migraines.

 - Preventative drugs that must be taken daily include blood pressure medication, some forms of seizure prevention drugs, and antidepressants, although doctors must ultimately make the decision as to which medication will be suited to the unique needs of the patient.

-- Botox injections for migraine prevention has been approved since 2010 by the U.S. FDA to treat chronic headaches that include migraine; such injections are commonly applied in most headache centers worldwide.
-Botox injections can relax muscles and halt pain signals being sent from the central nervous system to the brain, thereby offering effective results in terms of reducing painful migraines in addition to offering minimal side effects.
+- Filling substance injections for migraine prevention has been approved since 2010 by the U.S. FDA to treat chronic headaches that include migraine; such injections are commonly applied in most headache centers worldwide.
+Filling substance injections can relax muscles and halt pain signals being sent from the central nervous system to the brain, thereby offering effective results in terms of reducing painful migraines in addition to offering minimal side effects.

 - Transcranial magnetic stimulation (TMS) has been recognized by the US FDA as a valid form of treatment, with the technique being painless and not requiring any anesthesia.
 It can also be used to treat outpatients and only takes a mere 30-60 minutes altogether, while this method may also be repeated on consecutive occasions.

 - Regular exercise can help reduce the onset of migraines.